About the class

 In an effort to continually update the online version of the class and provide material for students to respond to in their weekly writing assignments, the SOC 119 “Stream Team,” as they came to be called, began recording classes and live switching between cameras in 2015 as a way to reduce post-production editing.
 The footage was uploaded to YouTube because students in the class found that to be the easiest platform for them to use to complete their assignments.
 One day, out of curiosity, the team hit the “LIVE” button on the YouTube channel and by the end of class, 30-40 people around the world were watching and thanking us for allowing them to join virtually.
 At that point in time, the SOC 119 alumni numbered in the tens of thousands and they, too, were thankful for the opportunity to experience the class again.
 And so, with support from the Liberal Arts dean and the administration, the stream became a permanent part of the class every Tuesday and Thursday afternoon (Eastern Time) during the Fall and Spring semesters.

 The SOC 119 Stream Team is composed primarily of student volunteers — camera operators, video editors, and directors.
 They have produced dozens of globally viewed viral videos that have generated millions of views, several over 5 million and one that has has over 17 million viewers in China.
 The class YouTube channel currently has about 325,000 subscribers with an estimated 177 million “public views” on the channel.
 However, the total views across platforms numbers is approaching 300 million in over 200 countries.
 During the Fall 2023 semester alone, at least one person in 218 different countries (including some territories) watched the class YouTube channel for at least one hour.
+You can check out this slide show demonstrating our IMPACT.

 About the instructor